Our Grantmaking

 At the end of each calendar year, we review our performance for that year including what went well and what didn’t and we then set out grant-making strategy for the following year.

 For the 2026 calendar year our focus areas remain extreme poverty and physical suffering.
-We remain obsessed with effectiveness and successful implementation and are particularly interested in work which remain neglected by other funders.
+We remain obsessed with effectiveness and successful implementation and are particularly interested in work which remains neglected by other funders.